microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 - **Provider** A Connected Service provider controls the UI where the app developer declares their intent and options for configuring the project to consume the service.
 - **Configurators** Connected Service Authors have a choice for how their provider will capture information from the app developer.
 Connected Services supports Grid, SinglePage and Wizard configurator implementations.
 - **Handler** A Connected Service handler is responsible for taking the configuration information that the app developer specifies in the configurator and modifying the service to be consumed (such as OAuth configuration) and modifying the project to consume the selected service.
 These modifications include adding values to app or app/web.config files, adding References, NuGets, scaffolding code, etc. Multiple handlers can be associated with a single provider to support different project types.
 For example, one handler can be written for ASP.NET projects, while another is written to support JavaScript Cordova projects.
-- **Instance** A Connected Service Instance passes the  configuration data from the provider to the handler.
+- **Instance** A Connected Service Instance is the hand-off of configuration data from the provider to the handler.

 # Writing an Extension